ShubhamX-AI/ai_website_backend/docs/index.md

 # AGUI Backend

 Real-time voice agent backend architecture for AI-powered website assistants.
-Built on [LiveKit Agents](https://docs.livekit.io/agents/) with OpenAI Realtime and Cartesia TTS.
+Built on [LiveKit Agents](https://docs.livekit.io/agents/) with OpenAI Realtime and Sarvam AI TTS.

 The `indusnet` agent is the reference implementation of this architecture, deployed for **Indus Net Technologies**.